Tan Sitong: Background

 National isolationism began in the early 19th century, corruption had grown beyond control, inherited from the previous Ming dynasty.
 The technological gap between China and western states had widen a lot, no longer was China the more technologically advanced polity.
 The widening technological gap was because imperialist and colonialist western states had exploited weaker states' resources for themselves while depriving these weaker states the resources.
 The disproportionate amount of resources that westerners can use to develop technologically is why between 1500 and the 20th century were they able to conquer the world.

 The First Opium War between China and Britain resulted because British merchants wanted to sell opium in China instead of using silver to pay for goods they wish to buy in China, which ushered in a period of foreign invasion and colonization in China, at the time ruled by the Qing dynasty.
 During this time, Chinese intellectuals and officials sought ways to improve Chinese life and national prospects.

 In 1895, after a defeat by Japan in the First Sino-Japanese War, China was forced to sign the unequal Treaty of Shimonoseki, under which Taiwan was occupied and 250 million taels were paid to Japan.
 Astonished and indignant by the defeat, Tan realized the necessity of a thorough reformation in China, and he and his colleagues searched for new approaches to improve national standing.
 In 1896, he wrote the poem My Feelings (《有感》):

-世间无物抵春愁，合向苍冥一哭休。四万万人齐下泪，天涯何处是神州？Nothing in this world can withstand the longing for spring, These longings join together until they reach the shadowy netherworld in tears.
-The wailing 400 million people are asking the same question:Oh where, oh where on this earth can we find our divine China?
+世間無物抵春愁，合向蒼冥一哭休。四萬萬人齊下淚，天涯何處是神州？In this world, nothing can dispel the sorrow of spring,might as well let out a cry to the vast unknown and be done.400 million people are shedding tears together,where in the ends of the earth can our divine China be found?

 Between 1896 and 1897, he finished writing a book called Ren Xue (仁学, Theory of Benevolence), which was considered to be the first philosophical work of the Reform.
 In the book, he said absolute monarchy greatly oppressed human nature.
 In 1898, he founded a new academy called the South Academy, which attempted to introduce Reformation ideals in southern China, specifically the Hunan district.
 He later created the newspaper Hunan Report (湘报) to publicize the advantage of reform policies.